Warfare in News

 This is a must-buy for the Royal Navy and Submarine enthusiast, being a complete directory of RN submarines from the outset to the present day.
 There is a wealth of detail on each class.
 Every entry contains the specification, launch dates of individual boats, details of evolving construction and armament and other salient information in a compact form.

-The high quality of the drawings of the majority of classes adds to the value of… Read more...
+The high quality of the drawings of the majority of classes adds to the… Read more...

 Of further interest...

 Operation Source - 70 Years OnThu 19th September

 Seventy years on from Operation Source, Paul Watkins, author of Midget Submarine Commander - the Life of Godfrey Place VC, describes the events of September 1943.
 Read article...